-‘Teen Mom 2’s Leah Messer And Boyfriend Jason Jordan Are Back Together [Photo]
+‘Teen Mom 2’s’ Leah Messer And Boyfriend Jason Jordan Are Back Together [Photo]

 “She hasn’t really dated since her breakup from Jeremy, so she was a little nervous to introduce [Jason] to the kids, but they absolutely love him.”

-He’s “definitely more mature” than her exes,” a source said.
+He’s “‘definitely more mature’ than her exes,” a source said.
 “He’s a good dad.
 He’s an all-around good person.”

 Teen Mom 2 Season 9 has not yet been given a premiere date for 2019.